estebanarivasv/EmbdMoviesAPI/README.md

 # 🎬 embd REST API

-This hosts a REST API based in Spring Boot that stores the movies trailers where users can comment and rate different movies.
+This repository hosts a REST API based in Spring Boot that stores the movies trailers where users can comment and rate different movies.

 # Installation and Getting Started